kyliepace/data-stream-transform/README.md

 The server will now be available at `http://localhost:8080`

+To send data via websocket, connect to `ws://localhost:8080/websocket?session_id=SESSION_ID` where `SESSION_ID` is the key that will be used to retrieve the transformed data.

+To retrieve the transformed data, make a `GET` request to `http://localhost:8080/data?session_id=SESSION_ID` where `SESSION_ID` is that session_id value used in the websocket url.

 ### Testing

 To test end-to-end, run all the services as described by the steps above.